 Manjusha art is also called scroll painting.
 It is the only Indian art form that has sequential representation.
 Manjusha art is a folk art of Bhagalpur, Bihar, and goes back to the 7th Century.
 Manjusha art has the religious significance of Bishari Puja and is restricted to use with only three colours which are pink, green, and yellow.

-To make this art form popular among the masses, The Circle Community conducted an engaging workshop on the culturally rich art with Anushree Dutta.
+To make this art form popular among the masses, The Circle Community conducted an engaging workshop on culturally rich art with Anushree Dutta.

 About The Artist